-Hardin County family perishes in house fire overnight
+Overnight fire in Hardin County kills family of 4

 It took about 30 minutes to get the fire under control, according to Chief Martin.

-All family members were located in their beds and the Chief says they were probably sleeping when the fire broke out.
+All family members were located in two different bedrooms and the Chief says they were probably sleeping when the fire broke out.

 Firefighters tell News 2 they are not sure if there were any working smoke alarms.